cokelaer/damona/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
+0.5.0     * Major refactoring.
+Simplification of the registries.
+Main script
+            should now be fully functional with activation/deactivation.
+            Ability to build images from local recipes or dockerhub entries.
+            Ability to install local container.
+Ability to have DAMONA_PATH anywhere, not just in local home.
 0.4.3     * Implement damona activate/deactivate
 0.4.2     * Fix typo in the creation of aliases for 'set' containers 0.4.1     * implemented aliases for the --from-url option stored in a
             damona.cfg file
 0.4.0     * implemented the 'env' and 'activate' command
           * ability to setup an external registry on any https and retrieve registry from there to download external images 0.3.X     * add gffread, rnadiff recipes
 0.3.0     * A stable version with documentation and >95% coverage read-yto-use 0.2.3     * add new recipes (rnadiff)
 0.2.2     * Download latest if no version provided
           * include *build* command to build image locally 0.2.1     fixed manifest